Josh4324/Note-App/README.md

 ## Usage

-To record note - run this command on the commandline node app.js --topic="My topic" --title="mytitle" --body="message body"
+To record note - run this command on the commandline node app.js record --topic="My topic" --title="mytitle" --body="message body"

-To read a node - run this command on the commandline node app.js --topic="My topic" --title="mytitle"
+To read a node - run this command on the commandline node app.js read --topic="My topic" --title="mytitle"

 ## Documentation